-Throws an AssertionFailure with the given message if expr
+Throws an AssertionFailure with the given message if expr is falsy.

 This method is used to assert that an expression evaluates to a truthy value.